 - Developed resources: These resources are already using for human beings.
 For example petroleum, coal etc.

 Answer: Resources are most vital for human survival for maintaining the quality of life.
 It is believed that these resources are free gifts of the nature.
 As a result, human beings are using them according to their demand and this led to the major problems.

 - Resource depletion for satisfying the greed of few people.

 - Accumulation of resources in few region and few hands, which in turn, divides the society into two parts i.e. rich and poor.

-- Indiscriminate uses of resources have led to ecological crises such as, global warming, ozone layer depletion, pollution and degradation of land etc.
+- Indiscriminate uses of resources has led to ecological crises such as, global warming, ozone layer depletion, pollution and degradation of land etc.

 - Identification or inventory of resources across the regions.
 This includes surveying, mapping or qualitative and quantitative estimation and then measurement of resources.

 - Planning structure endowed with appropriate technological development, skill and institutional set up for implementation.